grant/slides2gif/README.md

-# slides2gif
+# slides2gif www

-Converts a Google Slide presentation to a gif.
+A web service that interacts with auth and png2gif Converts a Google Slide presentation to a gif.

 ## Services

+- `auth`: A service that can get Google OAuth tokens
-- `auth`: A service that can request a auth token
+- `googleapis` A service that can call various Google APIs using a Google OAuth token
 - `png2gif`: A service that can download PNGs from Cloud Storage, generate a GIF, and upload the GIF to Cloud Storage
+- `www`: A service that provides a web interface for interacting with all of these services

 ## User flow